oils-for-unix/oils/doc/eggex.md

 ### Where Do I Send Feedback?

-Eggexes are implemented in Oil, but not yet set in stone.
+Eggexes are implemented in YSH, but not yet set in stone.

 Please try them, as described in [this post](http://www.oilshell.org/blog/2019/08/22.html) and the